+The GPR survey identified five storage tanks and the pipes connecting them.
 The GPR survey results have been presented in several ways:

 Cross-Section: The cross-section clearly shows five USTs; four grouped together on the right and one further apart on the left.
 The hyperbolic response suggests that the tanks are round in shape and it is even possible to see the slight differences in burial depths.
 The tank on the far right is the shallowest at approximately 3 feet in depth.

-This example of using GPR to assist on a SUE (Subsurface Utility Engineering) requirement illustrates how many GPR users are deploying systems to address such problems around the world.
-Key results to note:
+This is just one example of how GPR cam locate underground structure to ensure safe construction for environmental projects.
+It illustrates how many professionals are deploying GPR systems to address similar problems around the world.

 - GPR was a practical solution when no other method could locate these USTs.

-- SmartCart configurations are optimized for rapid grid surveying
+- SmartCart configurations are optimized for rapid grid surveying.

-- the field crew were easily trained in the whole methodology in less than a day
+- The field crew were easily trained in the whole methodology in less than a day.

 - The whole project was completed by a two person crew in less than half a day.

 - GPR image mapping results can also help locate take-offs, bell-joints and laterals.

 Ground penetrating radar is a proven tool for subsurface utility mapping and environmental assessments; especially in locating and mapping active and abandoned USTs.
 When learning about GPR, the best practice is to review several similar case studies to develop an understanding of variability.
 Check for other insightful information on the resources tab to learn more.
 Use Contact Us or Ask-the-Expert to reach our Application Specialists who can help you tap into Sensors & Software’s vast array of technical information.